Soccer Positions: The Ultimate Guide

 The central defending midfielder (CDM) can also be labeled as a “holding midfielder”.

-Positioned between the defensive line and the attacking players, this player plays in the middle of the field to anticipate passes and advance the ball on counter-attacks.
+Positioned between the defensive line and the attacking players, this player plays in the middle of the field to intercept passes and advance the ball on counter-attacks.

 Central Attacking Midfielder #10